Do not assume that because you earn a high income, you do not qualify for bankruptcy.

 Bankruptcy Law and the Chapter 7 Means Test: Do You Qualify for Bankruptcy?

 Bankruptcy is a legal remedy to unmanageable debt that can be applied to a working person with three credit cards or to an investor with a complex portfolio of assets and income streams.
 Our clients have included professionals such as doctors as well as minimum-wage workers.
-Regardless of your income, if you have burdensome debts that you are unable to repay, talk to a New York bankruptcy lawyer at Genova & Malin, Attorneys at Law, near Poughkeepsie.
+Regardless of your income, if you have burdensome debts that you are unable to repay, talk to a New York bankruptcy lawyer at Genova, Malin & Trier, Attorneys at Law, near Poughkeepsie.